JPGSP/CRUD-API/readme.md

 cd /path/to/projects/folder/crud-api
 ```

-Install the project dependencies
+Install the project's dependencies

 ```bash
 composer install
 ```

-2. Connection with the database.
+- Connection with the database.

 Rename the file ```.env.example``` to ```.env```.
 Change the values of the following parameters based on the database configuration.